She’d learned it all from Lucy–

 & wars of the sexes made it worth living,

-how starting out in a small apartment could end up in a house in the country,
+how a small apartment in the city could become a spacious house in the country,

 how lifelong best friends & a long-awaited child